 After repeated use, your brain will begin to create less dopamine to level out your brain chemistry.
 As tolerance builds, cocaine will have less of an effect.
 Meanwhile, your reward center (limbic system) will learn to seek the dopamine rush that cocaine provides.
 Like your brain creates cravings for food when you’re hungry and a comfortable bed when you are tired, it will learn to create powerful cravings for crack.

 Crack can come with a variety of physical risks, especially after long term use.
-When cocaine is smoked, is can cause damage to the lungs and it can worsen asthma.
+When cocaine is smoked, it can cause damage to the lungs and it can worsen asthma.
 People that inject crack intravenously are at risk for contracting infectious diseases like HIV and hepatitis.
-Cocaine and crack cocaine can producedangerous side effects in several major organs, including:
+Cocaine and crack cocaine can produce dangerous side effects in several major organs, including:

 Overdose can be deadly, and it kills thousands of people every year.
 Crack use can lead to other psychological problems, including psychosis, or difficulty telling the difference between fantasy and reality.
 It can also come with irritability, restlessness, panic attacks, and paranoia.